nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Find pet Id: `find`

-Retrieve and return a list of all pet Ids corresponding to the specified name from the database.
+Retrieve and return a list of all pet with similar name to keywords and their corresponding details from the database.

-Format: `find NAME_OF_PET`
+Format: `find n/NAME_OF_PET [Keywords]`
-* The name of pet is case-insensitive.`e.g: Mojo will match mojo`
+* The name of pet is case-insensitive e.g: `find Mojo` will match `find mojo`
 * Only the name is searched.

 Examples:
-* `find Mojo`
+* `find Peepee Waffle Bagel`

-### Viewing pets' dietary requirements : `food`

-View pets' dietary preference.

-Format: `food INDEX`
-* The index refers to the index number shown in the displayed `getId` list.
-* The index must be a positive number

-Example:
-* `food 12` returns pet 12's dietary requirements.

-### Viewing pets' owner data: `owner`

-View pets' owner data.

-Format: `owner INDEX`
-* The index refers to the index number shown in the displayed `getId` list.
-* The index must be a positive number

-Example:
-* `owner 12` returns pet 12's owner's name, phone number, address and pets registered.

 ### Viewing pets’ pick-up and drop-off time: `time`